openxpki/openxpki/doc/quickstart.rst

 (look in /usr/share/doc/libopenxpki-perl/examples/).
 The script will create a two stage ca with a root ca certificate and below your issuing ca and certs for SCEP and the internal datasafe.

+It will also start the required services, you should be able to log into the system via the webbrowser using the default credentials (see section `Testdrive`_ below).

 This script provides a quickstart but should **never be used for production systems** (it has the fixed passphrase *root* for all keys ;) and no policy/crl, etc config ).

 Production Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

+For a production setup we recommend to remove the `/etc/openxpki` folder that was installed by the package and use a checkout of the [openxpki-config repository](https://github.com/openxpki/openxpki-config).

 You need to create the following keys/certificates yourself if you *dont* use the sampleconfig script.